 If you’ve been wondering how some newly launched brands go from 0 to 100,000 new followers on Instagram in the blink of an eye, we’re here to shed some light on the situation: They work with digital influencers.

 Digital influencers are online content creators who have a digital following (such as social media followers, YouTube subscribers, blog readers, etc.).
-The people who follow influencers care about their opinions so when an influencer recommends to try a product or to follow a brand account, a good number of their followers are likely to take that recommendation on board.
+The people who follow influencers care about their opinions so when an influencer recommends trying a product or following a brand account, a good number of their followers are likely to take that recommendation on board.

 If you want to grow your Instagram following and sales you’ll want to establish relationships with the digital influencers in your niche.